nuyui/kaomover/README.md

 ~~08.26.25 – kao got even more helpful!! he can also move .ts4script files straight into your mods folder too :)~~

 08.27.25 :
-      - i just realized you could just drag and drop the folder/path you want instead of copying and pasting :o
+- able to drag and drop the folder/path you want instead of copying and pasting :o

 ---